Previous dayMarch 29, 2026Next day

 129.2 km---✓ ReviewedUSGS →

-This magnitude 2.5 event was detected 259 km W of Adak, Alaska on March 29, 2026, with origin time 21:45 UTC.
-The hypocenter lay at 129.2 km, placing this in the intermediate depth category.
+Reports of a magnitude 2.5 earthquake 259 km W of Adak, Alaska came in on March 29, 2026 at 21:45 UTC.
+At a depth of 129.2 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 51.726°, 179.617°.
+The epicenter is at 51.726°, 179.617°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29